draakon/Very_Simple_DynamicNS/README.md

 Requires web server with php installed and configured (for example apache2 + php5-cgi), bind9 name server with bind9utils (necessary for doing dynamic updates with nsupdate).
+You should have some knowledge about Linux, nameservers etc.

 Tested in the following environment:
-* Some knowledge about Linux, nameservers etc.
 * Linux Debian 6.0.7 "squueze"
 * Apache/2.2.16 (Debian) mod_ssl/2.2.16 OpenSSL/0.9.8o mod_fcgid/2.3.6
 * PHP Version 5.3.3-7+squeeze15 (API: FastCGI)